Felix-Hz/ars-nova/README.md

 <br/>

-### Antique NFTs Marketplace, done by Félix Hernández Vieyra
+### NFTs Medieval Fair, by Félix Hernández Vieyra

-- :rocket: Sell your antique botanical illustrations NFTs.
+- :rocket: Sell your NFTs antique helmets, weapons, grains, work utilities and much more.
 - 🖥️ Connect with other nifty-mad men around the world.
 - :zap: Join us, dearest and make profits out of your art!